flashwing-04/showtime-website-project-archive/content/ws20/bachelor/b4-ReMatch-project/features.md

 {{<section title="Job search">}}
 - Job seekers can look for more jobs by entering the job title into a **search bar**.
 They can also **use filters** to get their desired results.
-- This way job seekers are also able to view jobs that they were not directly matched with.
+- This way, job seekers are also able to view jobs that they were not directly matched with.
 {{</section>}}

 {{<section title="Email notification">}}